 29. Independent directors should not stay on as such for a continuous period of more than 12 years.
-See section: B.1.2

 30. Proprietary directors should resign when the shareholders they represent dispose of their ownership interest in its entirety.
-If such shareholders reduce their stakes, thereby losing some of their entitlement to proprietary directors, the latter's number should be reduced accordingly.
+If such shareholders reduce their stakes, thereby losing some of their entitlements to proprietary directors, the latter's number should be reduced accordingly.